neontapir/managertools-logging/README.md

 Other entry options not covered here are:

 -   `interview` (which uses a team called `zzz_candidates`)
+-   `multi`, which propagates the content to the logs of the specified members
+-   `perf`, which uses a performance checkpoint template
--   `team meeting`, which propagates the content to the logs of all members of the team
+-   `team`, which propagates the content to the logs of all members of the team

 After our examples, this is what data/avengers/tony-stark/log.adoc contains: